We Need More Science - and Less Spin - on Selenium and Coal Mining

 o Lines 171–173 and 176-177: The authors state that lake water wasn’t measured regularly and note the absence of longitudinal water chemistry data

 o Line 183 and Figure 1B: Inputs up to 24 µg/L were recorded as recently as 2021.
-If the mines were reopened today, treatment standards would require lower discharges.
+If the mines were reopened today, mitigation and treatment practices and standards would necessarily require lower discharge concentrations.

 5. Sediment Background Levels and Reference Locations